Updated · Feb 07, 2023

 1. Adding a blog to your existing website can increase traffic by as much as 434%.

 (Source: Tech Client)

 According to business blogging statistics, sites with blogs have 434% more indexed pages.
-Indexed pages are simply the set of a website’s pages that have been visited by a search engine, analyzed, and added to its list of web pages.
-They are essential for your website ranking – a website with a lesser percentage of indexed pages will typically rank lower.
+Indexed pages are simply the set of a website’s pages that a search engine has visited, analyzed, and added to its list of web pages.
+They are essential for your website ranking - a website with a lesser percentage of indexed pages will typically rank lower.
 Therefore, you lose traffic.

-2. Blog articles with images have 94% more views and shares than those with text alone.
+2. Blog articles with images attract more traffic than those with text alone.

-As humans, our brain is designed to capture visuals faster, easier, and more efficiently than text.
-Blogging statistics for 2020 showed that we have a higher retention rate for visuals (65%) than we do for text (10%-20%) alone.
-Hence, placing relevant images alongside your content can help your readers get a better understanding of your blog posts.
+The human brain is designed to capture visuals faster, easier, and more efficiently than text.
+Blog statistics for 2022 show that we have a higher retention rate for visuals (65%) than we do for text alone (10%-20%).
+Hence, placing relevant images alongside your content can help your readers better understand your blog posts.
 Plus, images help you gather more traffic from search engines, alongside increased social media shares.

 4. 97% of bloggers are reportedly using social media to boost their blog engagement.